-We have lots of great Disney World vacation tips for families.
-These tips will not only help you save money at Disney World but also your sanity!
+We have lots of great Disney World tips for families.
+These tips will not only help you save money at Disney World but also your sanity.

-Many people are thinking about taking a family vacation and it’s the perfect time to check out these Disney World vacation tips for families.
-Whether you are leaving soon or just getting started planning, these Disney World vacation tips for families will help you save money and time.
+Many people are thinking about taking a family vacation.
+It’s the perfect time to check out these Disney World vacation tips for families.
+Whether you are leaving soon or just getting started planning, these Disney World vacation tips will help you save money and time.

-2- Save on the small things so you can spend on the experiences that really matter.
+2- Save on the small things so you can spend on what really matter.

 3- Don’t expect to see and do everything.